TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 1. Problem Understanding

-- Youâ€™re given a bitonic array â€” strictly increasing then strictly decreasing.
+- You’re given a bitonic array — strictly increasing then strictly decreasing.
 - You need to find the index of a target element.
-- If not present â†’ return -1.
+- If not present → return -1.
 ---

 ## 2. Constraints

-- 1 â‰¤ N â‰¤ 10^5
+- 1 ≤ N ≤ 10^5
-- Array elements: -10^6 â‰¤ arr[i] â‰¤ 10^6
+- Array elements: -10^6 ≤ arr[i] ≤ 10^6
 - Array is bitonic, not rotated.
-- Must run better than O(N) â†’ aim for O(log N).
+- Must run better than O(N) → aim for O(log N).
 ---

 ## 3. Edge Cases